operatorequals/covertutils/docs/architecture.rst

 That is all good but a good `ol' Reverse TCP` needs none of them!
 For such cases the :meth:`covertutils.handlers.basehandler.BaseHandler.sendAdHoc` method saves the day.
 Just spits to the `Communication Channel` like there is no tomorrow (or IDS to trick).

 Both class methods are available in all behaviors (defined in `base class`) but each one has the `sending method` that fits the behavior that is trying to simulate.
-The :meth:`covertutils.handlers.basehandler.BaseHandler.preferred_send` always holds the `sending method` best fit for the ``Handler`` insatnce used.
+The :meth:`covertutils.handlers.basehandler.BaseHandler.preferred_send` always holds the `sending method` best fit for the ``Handler`` instance used.